vphilot/philot-v1/_posts/2019-10-5-pokemon-explorer-vue-pokeapi.md

 ### Building the search input and binding data
 {: .intro .title .is-3 .has-text-weight-normal .has-line-spacing-tall}

-For the Serch input, inside the `<template>` section of `Main.vue`, we can take advantage of Buefy's custom components (hence the "b-" before `button` and `input`) and use the **Vue directive** `v-model` to bind whatever's typed in the search form to a data object inside our component.
+For the Search input, inside the `<template>` section of `Main.vue`, we can take advantage of Buefy's custom components (hence the "b-" before `button` and `input`) and use the **Vue directive** `v-model` to bind whatever's typed in the search form to a data object inside our component.
 This will make Vue react to changes every time a user types a character and give us methods to deal with that. `searchPokemon` will execute anytime the input is submitted, while `updateSuggestionsList` will execute immediately anytime our user types something.

 ```html
 <template>